-We would also recommend thinking in terms of solutions that would limit or reduce the damage acne have on the skin, rather than changing drugs.
+We would also recommend thinking of solutions that limit or reduce the damage acne has on the skin, rather than changing drugs.
 For example, think about the ways you can nourish your skin and make it healthier.
 Good habits and healthy skin can prevent further inflammation and scarring.

-Pityrosporum ovale is a form of yeast that can be normally found on our skin, but when there’s an increase in its population, it can lead to the spread of bacteria and cause skin problems.
-It usually happens in summer, when there is a lot of heat, humidity, and sweat.
-Be careful, because a lot of skin care products can trigger bacteria growth even more.
-Medical treatment is necessary and can effectively get rid of the acne.
+Pityrosporum ovale is a form of yeast that is normally found on our skin, but when there’s an increase in its population, it can lead to the spread of acne-causing bacteria.
+It usually happens in summer, when there's a lot of heat, humidity, and sweat.
+Be careful, because a lot of skincare products can trigger bacteria growth even more, causing a bacterial infection.
+Medical treatment is necessary and can effectively get rid of acne.

-When we talk about acne, whether on the face or other body parts, we must mention puberty which is considered the main reason for the outbreak of acne on our skin.
-Hormonal changes along with heredity contribute to about 80% of all acne problems.
-Meaning that if one of your parents had acne, you are more likely to develop acne.
-If both of your parents had acne, you are at a higher risk of developing a severe form of acne, including shoulder acne.
+When we talk about acne, whether on the face or other body parts, we have to mention puberty.
+This is considered the main reason for outbreaks of acne pimples on our skin.
+Hormonal changes, along with heredity, contribute to about 80% of all acne problems.
+This means that if one of your parents had acne, you are more likely to develop acne.
+If both of your parents had acne, you are at a higher risk of developing more severe acne, including shoulder acne.

 It’s generally known that our dietary habits affect our skin health to a great extent.
-Although the link between food and acne is not quite clear, recent research shows that dairy products, fast food, and other food rich in fats might be worsening our skin condition and shoulder acne are no different.
+Although the link between food and acne is not quite clear, recent research shows that dairy products, fast food, and other food rich in fats might be worsening our skin conditions and shoulder acne is no different.